 10. Celebrate the milestones

-Recognising how far you’ve come with a picnic or a nice bottle of wine or even going to the movies on tight-arse Tuesday will help you get to that next level.
+Recognising how far you’ve come with a picnic, a nice bottle of wine, or even going to the movies on tight-arse Tuesday will help you reach the next level.

 Related: